-- b) may simplify the eventual calculation of a surviving partner's / children's pension (as some elements count towards a child's and / or partner's pension and some do not - for example, an annual allowance scheme pays deduction impacts on the member's pension but not on a partner's or child's pension; a Pension Sharing Order impacts on the member's and partner's pension but not a child's pension), and - c) recognises that where there is a pension debit held against a member's account, the timing of increases to that debit must match the timing of the increase on the pension credit (i.e. the first Monday on or after 6 April and not on 1 April), and - d) it would also be wise to hold annual allowance scheme pays deductions separately from the member's pension account as, when benefits crystallise, the deduction might have to be adjusted in accordance with actuarial guidance from the Secretary of State.
+- a) recognises that, for example, additional pension purchased via an APC or SCAPC under regulation 16 (but not under regulation 30) will be subject to an actuarial adjustment on retirement on redundancy or efficiency grounds before Normal Pension Age whereas the main LGPS pension and any APC granted by the employer under regulation 30 would not be subject to such an adjustment, and - b) may simplify the eventual calculation of a surviving partner's / children's pension (as some elements count towards a child's and / or partner's pension and some do not for example, an annual allowance scheme pays deduction impacts on the member's pension but not on a partner's or child's pension; a Pension Sharing Order impacts on the member's and partner's pension but not a child's pension), and - recognises that where there is a pension debit held against a member's account, the timing of increases to that debit must match the timing of the increase on the pension credit (i.e. the first Monday on or after 6 April and not on 1 April), and - d) it would also be wise to hold annual allowance scheme pays deductions separately from the member's pension account as, when benefits crystallise, the deduction might have to be adjusted in accordance with actuarial guidance from Scottish Ministers.

 The foregoing and the following examples represent a summary of the revaluation provisions.
-A full guide to the revaluation provisions is available in the Administration Guides to the 2014 Scheme section under the Guides tab at www.lgpsregs.org.
+A full guide to the revaluation provisions (in the context of the England and Wales scheme) is available in the Administration Guides section under the Guides tab at www.lgpsregs.org and there will be a Scottish version available in early 2015.

 Example 1 - revaluation of active account